Authored by Dale Nickey:

 After a brief fling with Uriah Heap, Wetton pilfered Jobson from Roxy and formed U.K.; a band that not only introduced the world to guitarist Alan Holdsworth, but set the template for what would eventually become Prog-Pop super group Asia.

 After U.K. folded, Wetton took in Yes refugees Steve Howe and keyboardist Geoff Downes and formed the archetypal super group Asia.
 Drummer Carl Palmer rounded out the line-up.
-Surprisingly, they pivoted away from lengthy, segmented compositions and turned in a Pop-Rock masterpiece with their debut (1982) album “Alpha”.
+Surprisingly, they pivoted away from lengthy, segmented compositions and turned in a Pop-Rock masterpiece with their self-titled debut (1982).
 Wetton was the main writer (with Downes) and his vocals were resplendent.
-“Alpha” shot to number one in America and multiplatinum status.
+The album (Asia) shot to number one in America and multiplatinum status.
 Predictably, egos clashed and the group disintigrated at the speed of light.
 No matter, Wetton could finally boast his first worldwide chart topper.

 After that, Wetton kept productive with solo albums, side projects and session work.
 You’ll find his name on a slew of legendary albums with Phil Manzanera, Brian Eno, Peter Banks and Steve Hackett.
 He would leave Asia to be replaced temporarily by Greg Lake (oh the irony), only to return in the early part of the century and tour the world again with the original Asia lineup.